YardRat0117/foxbox/README.md

 ## Features

 - Run tools in containers with a single command
-- Auto-mount your current directory into the container
+- Auto-mount directory into the container
-- Supports Podman (Docker support coming later)
+- Supports Podman (Docker support coming soon)

 ---